-If you enroll during Open Enrollment

-coverage begins January 1, 2009.
+If you enroll during Open Enrollment you will have coverage effective January 1, 2010.
 You may enroll online or by completing an Enrollment Application within the timeframe as specified in this Handbook.

 If you are a new employee, coverage begins on the first day of the second month following your date of hire.
 You can enroll online or by completing an Enrollment Application within 30 days from your date of hire.